Hawley Retainer: Cost, Care, Benefits and How They Compare

 Hawley Retainer

-What are the Components of a Hawley Retainer:
+The Components of a Hawley Retainer:

-• Lastly, Adams clasps are small metal loops that wrap around your canine teeth or back molars for added stability and retention.
+• Adams clasps are small metal loops that wrap around your canine teeth or back molars for added stability and retention.

 How Does a Hawley Retainer Differ from Other Types of Retainers?